cysouw/diathesis/text/c11_infinitive.md

 d. ^* Der Vater lässt dem Schüler von dem Lehrer antworten.
 :::

 Next are the four closely related *lassen+Infinitiv+Reflexiv* diatheses with demotion.
 First, the *Permissivpassiv* is attested with transitive verbs, like *besteigen* 'to climb' [@next a] or *kämmen* 'to comb' [@next b].
-The accusative (*den Berg, seine Kinder*) is promoted to nominative subject and the erstwhile subject (*der Wanderer, der Vater*) is demoted to an optional *von* prepositional phrase.
+The accusative (*den Berg, seine Kinder*) is promoted to nominative subject and the erstwhile subject (*die Besucher, der Vater*) is demoted to an optional *von* prepositional phrase.
 A reflexive pronoun is obligatory present and cannot be replaced, negated nor focussed.
 When the new nominative subject is inanimate, the diathesis has an epistemic meaning expressing the possibility of the action, viz. 'it is possible' [@next a].
 In contrast, when the new subject is animate, then typically a permissive interpretation 'it is allowed' is preferred [@next b], though a possibility-reading is also viable.

 ::: ex
 ~~Permissivpassiv~~

 a.
 Die Besucher besteigt den Berg. \
    Der Berg lässt sich (von Besuchern) besteigen. \
-   (= Es ist möglich den Berg zu besteigen.)
+   (= Es ist möglich, den Berg zu besteigen.)
 b.
 Der Vater kämmt seine Kinder. \
    Die Kinder lassen sich (vom Vater) kämmen. \
    (= Sie erlauben, dass sie gekämmt werden.)